Connecting with the right people on LinkedIn can be hard.

 The last part, in particular, good personalization is critical for cold outreach.
 You need to have a strong reason to connect with a lead, and base your personalization on the reason.

-Now, the good news is that LinkedIn holds a wealth of data that can be leveraged for various purposes.
-From scraping contact info to reaching out.
+LinkedIn holds a wealth of data that can be very important for your outreach.

 We’ll cover how to scrape: